abbiecoghlan/most-wanted/FBI_README.md

 6. If at any time you exit the application run ``` rake enter ``` in your terminal to re-enter the application

 ## **Menu Prompts**

 ![Welcome to the FBI's 50 most wanted database](https://user-images.githubusercontent.com/73184313/104022455-ecc89280-5185-11eb-8483-c73971045781.jpg)

 - **Access Records:** allows users the abilty to access crime and fugitive data or perform a data analysis

-    - **Access Fugitive Data:** allows users the ability to access data about age, physical features, distinguishing marks, warnings or fugitive status searching by name search, fugitive ID number or location
+    - **Access Fugitive Data:** allows users the ability to access data about age, physical features, distinguishing marks, warnings or fugitive status using a name, fugitive ID number or location
         -**Data Analysis:** allows users to access data about oldest fugitives, youngest fugitives, most common hair color and the most wanted fugitive
-    - **Access Crime Data:** allows users the ability to access information about the description, subject, suspects, reward and date recorded searching by crime ID, fugitive name or location
+    - **Access Crime Data:** allows users the ability to access information about the description, subject, reward and date recorded using a crime ID, fugitive name or location
         - **Most Common Location:** data regarding the most common location of crimes

 <img width="328" alt="Fugitive ID description" src="https://user-images.githubusercontent.com/73184313/104024522-dd971400-5188-11eb-862c-d2a72bb3577c.png">